Traces of God at the MCG

 - In an increasingly secular world how is it that sport has become so ‘religious’?

 However, it would be far more accurate to say that sport mirrors aspects of religion than to claim that sport, in itself, is a religion.
 Sport lacks the ultimate meaning and significance that are associated with religious faith, ‘sport per se, cannot tell us where we came from, where we are going, nor how we are to behave while here’.
 Moreover religion binds humans not just to one another or to a team but to a transcendent reality.
-Read Just How Religious is Sport? for further discussion of this point.
 Its writer aims ‘to show that sport in the modern West can reflect religious motives and/or take place in a religious context, but that this is highly subjective, and by no means allows sport to be considered as religion’.

 Some prayers around a sports theme

-Two sites suggesting prayer suitable for use in reflecting on Sport and the Olympics are the Barnabas site and Olympic prayers, a pdf document which includes selections from Scripture, psalms and composed prayers which could be used in the classroom in a variety of ways.
+One site suggesting prayer suitable for use in reflecting on Sport and the Olympics is the Barnabas site, a document that includes selections from Scripture, psalms and composed prayers which could be used in the classroom in a variety of ways.
 Most of the prayers and scriptural selections could be adapted for use in any other sports context.
 More general sports prayers may be found here.